mariekrulovva/get_next_line/README.md

 • Add all the helper functions you need in the get_next_line_utils.c file.

+ℹ️ A good start would be to know what a static variable is.

 • Because you will have to read files in get_next_line(), add this option to your compiler call: -D BUFFER_SIZE=n It will define the buffer size for read().
 The buffer size value will be modified by your peer-evaluators and the Moulinette